 What’s kind of funny about all this is that some millennials have been making fun of us boomers for years.

 Remember the popular phrase, “OK Boomer” that began circulating a couple of years ago?
 As I wrote in a blog on this subject, the term seemed to insinuate us boomers are old-fashioned, resistant to change, behind on technology, and out of touch.

 So, I guess, what goes around comes around.

-Take comfort, millennials, you’ll reach the age when you won’t care what anyone else thinks about your emoji habits and won’t feel this need to defend your choices.
+Take comfort, millennials and all the other younger generations, getting older isn’t all bad.
+You’ll reach the age when you won’t care what anyone else thinks about your emoji habits and won’t feel this need to defend your choices.